Gayathri001-pala/shopify-sales-powerbi-dashboard/README.md

 ---

 ## 🚀 How to Use
-1. Clone this repo or download the `.pbix` file
+1. Clone this repo or download the `https://github.com/Gayathri001-pala/shopify-sales-powerbi-dashboard/blob/main/shopify_sales.pbit` file
 2. Open in **Power BI Desktop**
 3. Refresh data if needed
 4. Explore the dashboard using slicers and drill-throughs